-- In a medium sized bowl, mix together the corn meal, baking powder, salt, and cayenne.
+- In a medium sized bowl, mix together the flour, corn meal, baking powder, salt, and cayenne.

-- Stir in the sautéed corn and peppers and half of the white cheddar cheese.
+- Stir in the sautéed corn and peppers the white cheddar cheese.

-- Bake at 375°F for 20-25 minutes (18-22 minutes for muffins) or until golden brown and fluffy.
+- Bake at 400°F for 20-25 minutes or until golden brown and fluffy.
 An inserted toothpick should come out mostly clean (may be crumby but not wet).